jtruo/ARWorld/README.md

 # ARWorld
-An experiment with Photon Unity Networking to create an AR MMO
+An experiment with Photon Unity Networking for creating an AR MMO